Dazing/Podsync/README.md

 # Podsync

-Simple Node JS client for continously downloading podcasts to your media server/device from a RSS feed supported on Mac OS and Linux.
+Simple Node JS client for continuously downloading podcasts to your media server/device from a RSS feed supported on Mac OS and Linux.
 ---

-## Install
+## Installation

+### Prerequisites:

+Node 6.9.x (LTS), internet connection (doh!).

+### Installing

 1: Clone or download the repository.

-2: Run
+2: Navigate to the repository folder and run (this will install dependencies):

 ```
 	npm install